 The bottle lid is made by hand in a Swiss turnery using locally sourced beech.
 Every lid is carefully turned and completely unique.
 The rings and the grain give each lid its individual character.

-The door to the turnery warehouse opens slowly, filling the air with the fragrance of wood.
-This is where the precious timber from the surrounding area is stored, waiting to be crafted into finished products.
-Local foresters and farmers in the region supply the turnery with various kinds of wood – from the apple tree to the oak, it is all here.
+The door to the turnery warehouse slowly opens and the scent of wood fills the air.
+This is where the treasures from the surrounding area are stored, soon to be fashioned into shape by the turner.
+The foresters and farmers in the region supply the turnery with various kinds of wood – from the apple tree to the oak, it is all here.
 And, of course, beech.
 That is the wood used to produce the lid for the FLOW drinking bottle.

-The first stage of work in the workshop is to saw the long beech planks into small cubes.
-This is precision work: if the plank is warped and not a consistent height throughout, it can no longer be corrected later on.
-The experienced turner measures the thickness and gives a satisfied nod.
-The saw buzzes, and little wooden cubes tumble down into a container.
-The lids are only rounded into a circular shape at the very end, since the square elements are easier to fix in place for the next stages of the process.
-After the saw comes the drill; each piece is hand-drilled to create the opening for the thread and the seal for the bottle will subsequently be incorporated.
+In the first step, the long beech planks are sawn into small cubes in the workshop.
+This is precision work – if the plank is warped and not a consistent height throughout, it can no longer be corrected later on.
+The experienced turner measures the height and gives a satisfied nod.
+The saw buzzes and the small wooden cubes are soon dropping into a container.
+The lid’s round form only appears at the end.
+That’s because the straight edges are better suited to clamping the wood for the next stage of the process.
+After the saw comes the drill: every lid is drilled by hand, creating the opening where the thread and the seal for the bottle will subsequently be incorporated.

 The workpiece, which still has straight edges, is once again clamped into the lathe.
 The turner fashions and cuts each one by hand until every cube has gradually been rounded and finally takes the typical form of the FLOW lid.
 Once this step has been completed, the lid is branded with a laser.
 Freshly «christened» with the characteristic BULB FLOW logo, the lid returns to the turnery, where the turner carefully smooths it down to remove the burn marks from around the logo and give the lid its pleasing and natural feel.
 After the lid has passed the quality control process, the turner places it with the others.